Turkey seeks jail terms for two Bloomberg reporters

-ISTANBUL (Reuters) - A Turkish court has accepted an indictment from the country’s banking watchdog (BDDK) requesting a jail sentence for two Bloomberg reporters and 36 other people.
+ISTANBUL (Reuters) - A Turkish court has accepted an indictment requesting a jail sentence for two Bloomberg reporters and 36 other people after a complaint about the reporters filed by the country’s banking watchdog (BDDK).

 The indictment, seen by Reuters, was in relation to a Bloomberg story published in August 2018.
 The article was about the effects of a sharp decline in the Turkish lira and how authorities and banks were responding.

-Worries over the Turkish central bank’s independence and the country’s tense ties with Washington sparked a currency crisis last year in which the lira shed nearly 30%.
+Worries about the Turkish central bank’s independence and Turkey’s tense ties with Washington sparked a currency crisis last year in which the lira shed nearly 30%.

 Bloomberg reporters Kerim Karakaya and Fercan Yalinkilic are accused of trying to undermine Turkey’s economic stability, charges that carry a jail sentence of between two and five years.

-The other 36 defendants are accused of social media comments on the story, or comments deemed critical of Turkey’s economy, the indictment said.
+The other 36 defendants are accused in connection with social media comments on the story, or comments deemed critical of Turkey’s economy, the indictment said.

+The BDDK, Turkey’s banking regulator, issued a statement on Friday evening saying that it had filed a criminal complaint to the Istanbul chief prosecutor’s office on Aug.
+14 last year regarding the story and three Bloomberg journalists.

+“The necessary legal avenues will be resorted to in the future concerning similar publications that could damage the prestige of our banks and our economy or harm our sector,” it added.

 The first session of the trial will be held on Sept.
 20, according to Bloomberg.